thepoly/pipeline/README.md

 cd pipeline
 ```

 This next series of commands are important.
 If there are error messages here, try reading through the Terminal output, and troubleshoot your issues by looking them up online.
-If you need extra troubleshooting help, reach out to your mentor and potentially other members of your team.
+If you need extra troubleshooting help, reach out to your mentor and possibly other members of your team.
 ```
 npm install
 npx webpack --config webpack.development.config.js